Federal return estimate

 How to Use This Tool:

-Start with the tax year and filing status, then choose whether the page should estimate federal income tax from ordinary income or use a tax amount that has already been calculated elsewhere.
+Start with the return year and filing status, then choose whether the calculator should estimate ordinary federal tax from income or accept a known federal tax amount from another source.

-1. Choose the federal return year and filing status.
-The year controls the ordinary bracket table, standard deduction, and Social Security wage base used in the estimate.
+1. Choose Tax year and Filing status.
+These selections set the ordinary bracket table, standard deduction, Social Security wage base, and Additional Medicare threshold used for the estimate.

-2. Select Calculate federal tax from income when wages, ordinary income, deductions, credits, withholding, and payments are enough for a planning estimate.
-Select Use known tax before credits when tax software, a preparer, capital gain worksheets, AMT, or other special rules already produced the federal income tax amount.
+2. Set Estimate mode.
+Use Calculate federal tax from income for wages, ordinary income, deductions, credits, withholding, and payments.
+Use Use known tax before credits when tax software, a preparer, or a separate worksheet already calculated federal income tax before credits.

 Interpreting Results:

-Current-year total tax is the tax-side subtotal before prior balances or refund offsets.
-It includes income tax after nonrefundable credits, optional self-employment tax, and any manual other-tax amount.
-Payments and refundable credits is the payment-side subtotal.
-It includes federal withholding so far, expected remaining withholding, estimated or extension payments, and refundable credits.
+Check the two subtotals before reacting to the final amount.
+Current-year total tax includes income tax after nonrefundable credits, optional self-employment tax, and any manually entered other taxes.
+Payments and refundable credits includes federal withholding so far, expected remaining withholding, estimated or extension payments, and refundable credits.

 Technical Details: